tianhuil/ts-mongo/README.md

 Many middleware functions are handled by the converter, which is like a type-safe middleware that can transform the type of the collection.
 For example, `convertToTimeCollection` implements `createdAt` and `updatedAt` fields on a collection.
 See `convertReadWriteCollection`.

 ## How to fix bugs in TsMongo
-When using the code, you may notice mistakes in TsMongo's typing behavior (e.g. https://github.com/tianhuil/aerial-app/pull/804).
+When using the code, you may notice mistakes in TsMongo's typing behavior, use the corresponding assert file (which is like unit testing for types) and add an assert case to cover your newly-discovered bug or new feature.
+For example:

-1. Look at the type for `.sort` (e.g. `TsSort`)
+1. A bug in `.sort` will be in the type `TsSort`.
-2. Build a test case in the assert file (e.g. `sort.assert.ts` where we added `.h` and `.i`).
+2. Build a test case in the assert file `sort.assert.ts`.
-3. Then investigate the original file (e.g. `sort.ts`) and hack things until you pass testing.
+3. Then investigate the original file `sort.ts` and hack things until you pass testing.
 Red underlines appear in VSCode to tell you if the typing doesn't work.

-This is solved in https://github.com/tianhuil/aerial-app/pull/805

-## Roadmap
-- Aggregation (still incomplete)
-- Mapreduce
-- Geography Operators
-- Bit Operators